sf-wdi-24/express-todo-mongo/readme.md

 ## Submission

 * As you make code changes, frequently commit and push to GitHub.
-* Once you've finished the assignment and pushed your work to GitHub, make a pull request from **your `solution-mongo` branch** to the original repo.
+* Once you've finished the assignment and pushed your work to GitHub, make a pull request from **your `mongo` branch** to the original repo.